TerranceFinleyZ/TerranceFinleyZ/README.md

 Sr. Software Engineer
 ---------------------

-I've been Programming for several years; my goals are to one day become a high level Quantime computing engineer and retire working for a M,A,N,G,A company.
+My goals are to one day become a high level Quantime computing engineer and retire working for a M,A,N,G,A company.

 <img align="right" alt="coding gif" width="400" border="300" src="https://www.wingstechsolutions.com/wp-content/uploads/2022/03/full-stack-development.gif">